jakebailey/talk-ts-congress-2023/slides.md

 ##

-With namespaces, we don't have to write imports, ever! 😅
+With namespaces, we don't have to write imports, ever!

-- Everything _feels_ local
-- When we write new code, we don't have to add any new imports
+- When adding code, no new imports
-- Moving code from one file to another doesn't require modifying imports
+- When moving code, no changed imports
-- `tsc` "bundles" our code thanks to `prepend`
+- `tsc` "bundles" our code using `prepend`

 But...